Core Concepts

 Connection

-A configuration for a data source (for example, Postgres, Snowflake, BigQuery, or SaaS APIs).
-Connections are created within a workspace and used to discover and query tables.
+A configuration for an external data source (Postgres, Snowflake, BigQuery, SaaS APIs, and more).
+Connections are created within a workspace and used to discover and query tables from existing systems.
 Each connection has a unique ID and operates through controlled, read-only access.
 Schema discovery and metadata are cached for faster access.

 Datasets